 Television Series Concept

 So you start with a concept.
 What’s your show about?
 Is it reality or non-fiction?
 Is it a comedy?
 A Drama?
 Short form or long form?
 And since most VOD marketplaces require at least three episodes, what is your story arc?

-Answering this question early will lay the path for where you’re going to exploit the series when it’s complete.
+Then comes the biggie.
+Who will watch it, and why?
+Answering this question early will lay the path for where to exploit the series when it’s complete.

 - Tennis fans

 - People who are into college sports

 - College-aged kids

 So now I take that list, looking for similar shows or shows in the same general category, and see where they air.
 Youtube, I’m sure, has identical shows.
 What about Hulu?
 Netflix?
 What about Tuff TV or a network aimed at College sports?
 Make a list; this will be the list you attack in step three.